pvs-hd-tea/PyTypes/docs/misc/confgen.md

 ## Functionality

-The confgen module contains a short script intended to help facililate creation of an initial [`pytypes.toml`](misc/config.md) that can later be extended as the user wishes.
+The confgen module contains a short script intended to help facililate creation of an initial [`pytypes.toml`](config.md) that can later be extended as the user wishes.
-It also offers a command to execute the typegen workflow.

 ```
 λ poetry run python main.py confgen --help